bosonic/bosonic.github.io/src/doc/getting-started/using-elements.md

 <b-tooltip for="btn">Tooltip text</b-tooltip>
 <button id="btn">My button</button>
 ```
-CSS Variables are still an experimental feature though, and only recent Firefox versions implement it.
-That's why we're actively developing a small build tool based on an existing CSS post-processor in order to make it work in every browser.
-It will be released in a few weeks, stay tuned!
+Please keep in mind that CSS Variables are still an experimental feature and as of now Firefox is the only browser with a implementation of them.
+This is why the web components community is actively developing a small build tool based on an existing CSS post-processor.
+This makes these CSS Variables able to work in every browser.
+This tool will be released in a few weeks, stay tuned!

 ## Interoperability

-Bosonic is built on top of the [web components polyfill library](http://webcomponents.org/polyfills/), like Polymer and x-tag.
-It means that you can happily mix Bosonic, Polymer & x-tag elements in the same page!
+Bosonic is built on top of the [web components polyfill library](http://webcomponents.org/polyfills/) just like Polymer and x-tag are.
+This means that you can happily mix Bosonic, Polymer, and x-tag elements on the same page!